nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * 1b.
 The given specifications are nurses and areas only.

-    * 1c1.
+    * 1b1.
 Healthcare Xpress shows an error message.

       Use case ends.

 * 1c.
 There are no patients/nurses that satisfy the specifications.

-    * 1b1.
+    * 1c1.
 Healthcare Xpress shows a blank list.

       Use case ends.

 * *a.
-At any time, Medical administrator choose to exit the program.
+At any time, medical administrator choose to exit the program.

   Use case ends.